 There are two lone houses in this location: Snook Tower and Snook House, dated early to mid 19th century.

 Snook house’s claim to fame is featuring in the TV crime drama series Vera, based on novels by Ann Cleeves.
 The series is filmed in Northumberland and follows Detective Chief Inspector Vera Stanhope, as she solves one gruesome murder after another, often in beautiful locations in the region.
 Snook house is shown as her residence, and the causeway sometimes makes an appearance.
-In the novels, Vera does not live on Holy Island, and the TV series does not suggest that she does, showing Snook House and then and detective driving across the causeway.
+In the novels, Vera does not live on Holy Island, though the TV series does suggest that she does, showing Snook House and then and detective driving across the causeway.
 As viewers have suggested, living on the island would make it challenging for Vera to get to work urgently.
 Then again, fiction is fiction, and the creative licence allows the series to show the island’s beautiful scenery.

 There is not a lot of information about Snook Tower and stable.
 The building is Grade II listed, and some speculation is that it used to be a windmill or an early watch tower.